javierm/jquery-select-autocomplete/README.markdown

 ## Todo

-* turn this into a jQuery plugin
+* figure out if there's a way to automagically manage the dependency on jquery.autocomplete